chevett/up-or-txt/README.md

 monitor a url and start txting if it goes down.

-This will monitor www.google.com and start txting you if google returns a non 200 more than 3 times in a row.
-It will continue to every 10 minutes until it is back up.
+This will monitor www.google.com and start txting you if google returns a non-200 more than 3 times in a row.
+It will continue to txt you every 10 minutes until it is back up.

 ```js